PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/README.md

 1. Visitors can clone the repo or download seperately the directory files to a local machine.

+### Implementing Overview
+In this tutorial, you will learn how to create and configure virtual private cloud resources in AWS.
+You will also learn about the other VPC components, and finally we will review several principals associated with cloud networking.
+### Objectives
+After completing this tutorial, you will be able to achieve the following:
+•	Describe and configure a VPC
+•	Describe and configure a CIDR
+•	Describe and configure subnets
+•	Describe and configure an internet gateway
+•	Describe and configure routing
+### Prerequisites
+This tutorial requires the following:
+•	I recommend an updated version of Windows 8 or later, MAC 10.15 or later, or Linux Ubuntu 18.04 or later, computer operating systems.
+•	An updated internet browser (Chrome or Edge are recommended)
+•	Reader instructions are located either: o	In chapter 7, titled, Implementing Virtual Network Resources for Security, section labeled, Virtual Networking. o	Navigate online to https://github.com/PacktPublishing/Cloud-Computing-for-Beginners/tree/main/Instructions/Chapter7/VNET/AWS.
+•	Access to an AWS account with the required privileges to create and manage all VPC resources and dependencies. o	How to create an AWS trial account for training purposes only?
+	Use this resource for AWS, https://aws.amazon.com/free.

 ## Developing

 2. Review README file located in the directory ~Allfiles/Chapter4/